Renting with Pets in Gibraltar: Landlord Rules, Deposits and What's Allowed in 2026

 Which parts of Gibraltar are most pet-friendly for renters?

-The South District and Moorish Castle area offer the best combination of houses with gardens and landlords less restricted by building management rules.
-Ocean Village and Europort are harder for pet owners due to apartment-heavy stock and stricter building management policies.
+The South District offers the best combination of houses with gardens and landlords less restricted by building management rules.
+Ocean Village and Europort are typically harder for pet owners due to apartment-heavy stock and stricter building management policies.

 Share this post